koiseasvj7410-code/cpp_refactoring_toolkit/README.md

 Verify + review
 ```

-The goal is not to make an AI agent autonomous.
-The goal is to give it **better context, explicit constraints, and smaller steps**.
+The goal isn't to make an AI agent autonomous; it's to give it better context, explicit constraints, and smaller steps.

 ## The 5 free prompts